 Nature Bond (Ex)

-The second option is to form a close bond with an animal companion.
-A druid may begin play with any of the animals listed in Animal Companions from beastmaster.
-However, the animal companion’s BAB and HD is effectively 3/4ths and d8 hit points.
+The second option; is to form a close bond with an animal companion.
+A druid may begin play with an animal that can be chosen from any of the Animal Companions available to the beastmaster.
+This functions as a beastmaster’s Animal Companion class feature, but her animal companion only gains d8 hit dice.
 This animal is a loyal companion that accompanies the druid on her adventures.

 Nature Sense (Ex)